Laura-Oliveira/Timeline-App/README.md

 ## ✅ **Testing & Future Plans**
 - Automated unit and UI tests using Jetpack Compose testing APIs (planned)
-- Allow dragging and dropping events to change their start and/or end dates
+- Allow dragging and dropping events to change their priority in case they happen on the same date
 - Support for custom images per timeline event
 - Custom filters including nearest dates and activity priorities